Why do I love Barcelona solo travel so much and a city whose thievery betrayed my trusting nature?

 To help you enjoy traveling solo to Barcelona:

 I’ve created this mildly riveting post, which details everything you need to know about Barcelona as a solo traveler.
-Not only will you receive expert tips on the best hostels in Barcelona for solo travelers, but you’ll also learn about eating alone in Barcelona, how to stay safe in Barcelona, and the best things to do when exploring Barcelona on your own.
+Not only will you receive expert tips on the best hostels in Barcelona for solo travelers, but you’ll also learn about eating alone in Barcelona (Barcelona seriously has some of the best Spanish food in Spain), how to stay safe in Barcelona, and the best things to do when exploring Barcelona on your own.

 So buckle up because we’re about to kick ass and take names…solo travel Barcelona style.